 Change filters monthly.
-(A great way to remember this is to change the filter when your electric bill arrives.)
+(A great way to remember this is to change the filter when the electric bill arrives.)

-Wrap your water heater with an insulating blanket.
+Wrap the electric water heater with an insulating blanket.
 Be sure not to cover the thermostat panel area to allow for future accessibility.

-Replace incandescent bulbs with LED bulbs, and turn off lights when you leave the room.
+Replace incandescent bulbs with LED bulbs, and turn off lights when leaving the room.